RMLio/prov4itdata-web-app/docs/REPORT.md

 ## Conclusion

-Currently, PROV4ITData showcases how users can transparently transfer their data from different Data Providers to their own Solid pod, using the RML.io toolchain.
+Currently, PROV4ITData showcases how users can transparently transfer their data from different Data Providers to their Solid pod, using the RML.io toolchain.
 We showcase transparency (by providing the [RML Mapping][RML-mapping]s the and [provenance] data), and flexibility (by providing multiple Data Providers).